Downloadable setup file

 - 50,000 Calls a Day = 14 GB of RAM

 Release 7, 8, 9, 10, 11, and 6K

 JTAPI, AXL, and CDR

 - Internet Explorer

-- Java 7 or higher
+- Java 7 or above

-You may need to increase the hard drive and CPU depending on the number of Realtime Agent Licenses you have and if you are recording calls.
+You may need to increase the hard drive and CPU depending on the number of Realtime Agent Licenses you have, and if you are recording calls.